Setting up a UserGate firewall

 command, see the CLI reference.

-In the configuration file, describe the parameters of the public IP address yandex_vpc_address
+In the configuration file, specify the yandex_vpc_address

 resource "yandex_vpc_address" "usergate-addr" {